bemusic/bmsurge-rebooted/README.md

       in there.
     - Run in `worker` run `./scripts/build` to build Docker image.

+  Some problems found when rendering:

+  - **FLAC keysound files:** They have seen more usage in charts for beatoraja.
+    `bms-renderer` hasn’t been updated to support them.
+To fix, we need to convert them to WAV files.

+  - **Large chart files:** Bemuse has a limit of 1MB for BMS files.
+Some charts are ridiculously larger than that.
+To fix, patch `bemuse-tools` to accept larger file sizes.

+    ```
+    docker exec bmsurge-renderer sed -i.bak 's/1048576/999999999/' node_modules/bemuse-tools/lib/indexer.js
+    ```

 - **Adding event metadata.** I use MongoDB VS Code extension and open a MongoDB Playground.
 Then I run a MongoDB Shell script to insert new event information.
   The entries can be scraped from the venue site using